owner,

 agents.json is editable draft code, but it is not trusted runtime

-configuration until the platform records an approval for the exact canonical
+configuration until the platform records an approval for the versioned

 The flow is: